 While uncertainty unsettles our minds, it can be a moment of unlearning for reconstruction.
 It can be a momentum to innovate or reimagine our future.
 I quote several uncertainty-related words and insights below.

-Heraclitus, pre-Socratic Greek philosopher, 6 c.
-BCE, emphasizes fundamental aspects of change in life and the universe.
-There are popular paraphrases of his thought: "We all face changes every day."
+Heraclitus, a pre-Socratic Greek philosopher from the sixth century B.C.E., emphasizes fundamental aspects of change in life and the universe.
+Popular paraphrases of his thought include: "We all face changes every day."
 "The only constant in life is change."
 More importantly, his insight about change is wonderful.
-He says: "Whoever cannot seek the unforeseen sees nothing, for the known way is an impasse."
+He says, "Whoever cannot seek the unforeseen sees nothing, for the known way is an impasse."

 —Heraclitus, Fragments